iloveitaly/clean-browser/README.md

 ## Usage

 * Add your todoist token to `.envrc`
-* Customize the url blacklist
+* Customize the url and domain blacklist
+* Run with `poetry run python archive.py`

 ## Inspiration